Home Sweet Home: Off-Campus Living

 - Laundry - do you want on-site facilities or can you deal with the laundromat?

-After you know what you want, you can check out rental listings by:
+After you know what you want, you can find rental listings by checking out:

-- Check out "For Rent" signs in the neighbourhood(s) you'd like to live
+- “For Rent” signs in neighbourhoods where you'd like to live

 A few things to consider when looking at a place for the first time:

 - Do the appliances work?
 Are they included in your lease?